 A minibus picked us up for the drive of about one and a half hours to Duc Wharf on the Yến River.
 There were 14 of us in the tour group.
 One family was from Sydney - four boys, 7,9,11 &13.
 On arrival at the river, we were approached by lots of people wanting to sell us postcards, lucky beads, etc. After being mobbed, we hopped into metal boats, and a 'slip of a girl' rowed us up the river for about an hour.
 Our boat was carrying just the four of us.
 This is a very much a tourist destination, with boats and tourists everywhere - and not just foreign tourists.
 There is much construction taking place along the river - roads, pathways, steps, landscaping, etc. It's going to look very different in a few years.

-At the end of the boat ride, we tipped the girl who rowed us.
-The guide suggested 20,000VND.
+From the Thien Tru Pagoda, it was back to the boat for the return trip on the Yến River to Duc Wharf.
+In addition to the tourist traffic, there was quite a bit of commercial traffic up and down the river.
+And some fisher people as well.
+On arrival back at the wharf, we tipped the girl who rowed us up and back the 20,000VND suggested by the guide.
+She did an excellent job, even though there wasn't a lot of communication.
+The English language may have been a bit of a challenge for her, and Vietnamese certainly was for us!
 One of the other groups had an unfortunate experience when an agreed amount couldn't be reached.
 Apparently, the rower wanted more money because there were more people than usual in the boat.
 Left a bit of a bad taste.
-On the way home in the minibus, the back seat collapsed while we were sitting on it.
+And just to add to our day, on the way home in the minibus, the back seat collapsed while we were sitting on it.
 Anything for a bit more excitement!
-All in all, a good day, absolutely beautiful scenery, but very cold.
+Apart from those distractions, it had been a great day, absolutely beautiful scenery, but very cold.

 Dinner tonight at the Brothers Restaurant, mentioned in Lonely Planet.
 Very pleasant, a smorgasbord, but a bit of a step up from Sizzler's.
 As well as the 'normal' smorgasbord, there were also two Vietnamese women on very low tables, preparing various Vietnamese dishes, including pho, cha ca and pancakes.
 And the desserts were amazing - Sweet green bean soup, coconut jelly, pancakes, and lots of fruit.
 It was all fabulous, as were the string quartet playing throughout dinner.
 It was a great place to go for a special dinner.